jackfranklin/pulldown/README.md

 Then when you run `pulldown` (without any arguments) within a directory that contains a `.pulldownrc`, it will download the dependencies for you.

+## FAQs

+##### Why write another package manager?
+pulldown does one thing and one thing well.
+You give it  list of URLs (or names that it knows about), and it downloads the raw JS files.
+Nothing more.

+##### Does it do versions?
+It does, in that you can link to a specific version of a library.
+However it does nothing more.
+This is because it was designed purely to download JS files.

 ## Changelog

 __V0.1.0__